Mungert69/FreeNetworkMonitorBlog/content/posts/CustomNmapScriptingThroughNaturalLanguage.md

 ---

-To sum up, Quantum Ready Monitor Assistant empowers you to run highly customized Nmap scans just by explaining what you want checked.
+To sum up, Quantum Network Monitor Assistant empowers you to run highly customized Nmap scans just by explaining what you want checked.
 The assistant bridges the gap between natural language and technical scripting, making advanced network scanning accessible to everyone.

 Try it for yourself: Describe your scanning challenge to the assistant, and let it tailor an Nmap solution for you—no scripting knowledge needed!